sitamgithub-MSIT/PeekText/README.md

     - `content_extractor.py`: This file contains the code for cleaning the extracted text from the web articles.
     - `jina_reader.py`: This file contains the code for the Jina AI's Reader API calling.

-  - `logger.py`: This file contains the code for logging during training and prediction.
+  - `logger.py`: This file contains the code for logging during the application's execution.
   - `exception.py`: This file contains the custom exceptions used in the project.

 - `static/`: This directory contains the web application's CSS stylesheet and JavaScript file.